The bridge between supply and demand

 How Amazon’s Delivery Experience team acts as a concierge for customers.

-On Prime Day, shoppers purchased more than 250 million items worldwide from the Amazon store.
+On Prime Day earlier this year, shoppers purchased more than 250 million items worldwide from the Amazon store.
 Each of those orders entailed a series of choices, including deciding when and how they want an item delivered.
 Making that choice might require just a couple of clicks, but it sets in motion a complex and constantly adapting process, one that is made seamless with help from the Amazon delivery experience team (DEX).

 The DEX team’s job: balance the information coming from Amazon fulfillment centers around the globe (which items are stored where and in what quantities, plus the relevant logistics) and the information coming from customers (which items do they want and by when) in a manner that allows those two ends of the spectrum to interact efficiently.